ToJans/Big/readme.md

 # Project #Startup10 - Startup #3 : Project Big

-This is one of the projects of a bigger one: [Project #StartUp10: Creating 10 Startups in one year]
+This is one of the projects of a bigger one: [Project #StartUp10: Creating 10 Startups in one year](http://www.corebvba.be/blog/post/Project-Startup10-Learning-to-build-your-own-business.aspx).

 The idea of project #3 was to create a platform to implement some really quick solutions for small problems.
 I would come to a customer, anayze the small issue in about 2-4 hours; implement it in the same timeframe, and